learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Teachers no longer show up as their own coteachers on the teacher registration mainpage
 - The student schedules pdf is now downloaded as a file instead of opening in the browser
 - Various error and success messages are now shown as banners to increase visibility
+- Added an anonymous option to the contact form
+- Added an admin checkbox interface for the steps that are required for ensuring a program is completely setup
+- Added a filter for expired vs unexpired permissions and student registrations in the admin panel

 Minor bug fixes
 ~~~~~~~~~~~~~~~